vkhil/inst377-aqi-project/docs/README.md

 # INST377 Air Quality Web Application

+To access this app online use this link: inst377-aqi-project.vercel.app

 ## Project Description
 This web app displays real-time air quality data fetched from the OpenWeatherMap API and stores it in a Supabase database.
 The frontend is built with React and styled with modern CSS using flexbox and grid layouts.
 The app features three pages: Home, About, and History, all communicating with the backend through RESTful API endpoints.